vegardgs-ksat/blog/posts/tired_of_rest.md

 > That's a security vulnerability, not a feature.

 This is a rather restrictive view of HTTP and the web, presumably still rooted back in the world where the original RFCs were written, the Semantic Web was envisioned, and the REST architecture was solidified.
-It yields no inch to the very real problems we face in today's age - it dismisses the problem by touting that we're all using the web wrong.
+It doesn't yield an inch to when faced with the very real problems we face in today's age - it dismisses the problem by touting that we're all using the web wrong.

 #### Pitfall: Bulk operations